The Yellow Envelope Media Kit

 Kim Dinan is an author and adventurer.
-Her writing has appeared in Parks and Recreation Magazine, Northwest Travel Magazine, Trailer Life Magazine, Go Explore Magazine and OnTrak Magazine, among others.
-Her popular blog, So Many Places, was named one of the best outdoor blogs by USA Today and has been featured online by sites such as Huffington Post and BuzzFeed.
-Her debut memoir, The Yellow Envelope, was published 4/4/17.
-She lives in Ohio with her husband and daughter.
+Her writing has appeared in Parks and Recreation Magazine, Northwest Travel Magazine and OnTrak Magazine, among others.
+Her popular blog, So Many Places, was named one of the best outdoor blogs by USA Today.
+Her debut memoir, The Yellow Envelope, was published in April 2017.
+She lives in western North Carolina with her husband and daughter.

 Author Bio (long)

 Kim Dinan is an author and adventurer.
 Endlessly curious about the world, she has backpacked to over twenty-five countries on five continents and has called India, Mexico and numerous campgrounds around the USA home.
 Her love of the outdoors landed her a coveted job on Backpacker Magazine’s Get Out More Tour and has compelled her to climb mountains in the Himalayas, raft frigid rivers in Patagonia, and walk five hundred and fifty miles across Spain on her own.
-Her writing has appeared in Parks and Recreation Magazine, Northwest Travel Magazine, Trailer Life Magazine, Go Explore Magazine and OnTrak Magazine, among others.
-Her popular blog, So Many Places, was named one of the best outdoor blogs by USA Today and has been featured online by sites such as Huffington Post and BuzzFeed.
-Her debut memoir, The Yellow Envelope, was published 4/4/17.
-She is a member of the Outdoor Writers Association of America and lives in Ohio with her husband and daughter.
+Her writing has appeared in Parks and Recreation Magazine, Northwest Travel Magazine and OnTrak Magazine, among others.
+Her popular blog, So Many Places, was named one of the best outdoor blogs by USA Today.
+Her debut memoir, The Yellow Envelope, was published in April 2017.
+She is a member of the Outdoor Writers Association of America and lives in western North Carolina with her husband and daughter.